webketje/metalsmith-handlebars-x/README.md

 ### Partials

 Partials will be looked for in the directory specified in the `partials` option.
+Partials are automatically removed from the build output unless `layout: false`.
 A partial at `partials/blockquote.hbs` will be usable in templates as `blockquote`.
 A partial at `partials/layout/default.hbs` will be usable in templates as `layout/default`.